nuxeo-sandbox/nuxeo-labs-utils/README.md

   * (No parametes)
   * Wrapper around the `TransationFeature` class.
   * Useful when looping and modifying several documents: databases don't like big transactions, so, for example, when looping on 10,000 documents, you want to commit the transaction every 50, 100 documents.

+* `NxLabs.threadSleep`
+  * Parameter is a long, the number of millisecons to pause the current thread
+  * This is a wrapper for `java.lang.Thread.sleep(long millis)`

 ## Default Icon Thumbnail Factory